damianperera/deno-starter/README.md

 $ ./deno test
 ```

-The reason why tests are in a separate folder is because Deno has a potential feature in its road-map to ship application sources in a single executable, similar to Java - for more information on this discussion please refer [#986](https://github.com/denoland/deno/issues/986).
+The reason why tests are in a separate folder is because Deno has a potential feature in its road-map to ship application sources in a packaged bundle, similar to a `.java` or `.exe` executable - refer [#986](https://github.com/denoland/deno/issues/986) for more information on this discussion.

 ### Creating a new REST Endpoint
 When using this boilerplate your starting point for a REST endpoint would be the `controllers` directory.

 ```
+- src
-- controllers
+|- controllers
-|-- health.ts
+ |- health.ts
-|-- products.ts
+ |- products.ts
-|-- accounts.ts
+ |- accounts.ts
 ```

 The `controllers` directory contains the route declaration of your REST service.
 For each file in this directory an automatic base path will be generated.